 - .1 Instruments are to be factory pre-calibrated.
 Verify calibration after installation for all instruments installed under these Specifications.
 Provide a printed record of the factory calibration parameters for "smart" devices. - .2 Prior to calibration, completely program all "smart" transmitters including entries of the appropriate range and tag number.
-Provide a printed record of smart device serial numbers against their assigned tag number with all programmed parameters. - .3 Calibrate all instruments to an accuracy of 0.5 percent of full range, or to the manufacturer's stated accuracy of the instrument whenever an accuracy of 0.5 percent is not achievable. - .4 Prior to instrument installation, perform the following applicable calibration for each instrument and its associated signal conditioning equipment: - .1 Calibrate online analyzers with known samples. - .2 Calibrate equipment per manufacturer guidelines.
+Provide a printed record of smart device serial numbers against their assigned tag number with all programmed parameters. - .3 Calibrate all instruments to an accuracy of 0.5 percent of full range, or to the manufacturer's stated accuracy of the instrument whenever an accuracy of 0.5 percent is not achievable. - .4 Prior to instrument installation perform the following applicable calibration for each instrument and its associated signal conditioning equipment: - .1 Calibrate online analyzers with known samples.

-3.13 COMMISSIONING
+3.15 COMMISSIONING